 LEADING UP TO YOUR RENEWAL

 Map your current subscription level to Microsoft’s newest programs.
-Changes to Microsoft’s O365 subscription options are frequent.
-In the last few years, options have evolved from BPOS to E1/E3/E5 to ECS to its latest high-end offering, Microsoft O365 E5.
-This means customers can expect to be pressured to upgrade to Microsoft’s “latest and greatest” option during the renewal event.
-While Microsoft O365 E5 may provide more functionality than you require, it’s important to note that Microsoft is continuously adding new capabilities and features.
-Conduct an “equivalency map” exercise to determine the pros/cons of upgrading – in some cases, your willingness to upgrade can open the door to deals in other areas of your Microsoft spend.
+Changes to Microsoft’s M365 subscription options are frequent, and customers should expect to be pressured to upgrade to Microsoft’s “latest and greatest” option during the renewal event.
+One example is the current push to move M365 E3 customers to M365 E5, which Microsoft bills as a more complete, intelligent enterprise solution that includes Office 365, Windows 10, and Enterprise Mobility + Security.
+NPI advises customers to proceed with caution.
+These newer offerings may provide more functionality than you require, and it’s important to note that Microsoft is continuously adding new capabilities and features.
+Conduct an “equivalency map” exercise to determine the pros/ cons of upgrading – in some cases, your willingness to upgrade can open the door to deals in other areas of your Microsoft spend.
 Updating your licensing strategy is critical.

-AUGMENT YOUR O365 LICENSING EXPERTISE FOR HIGHER SAVINGS, LESS RISK
+AUGMENT YOUR M365 LICENSING EXPERTISE FOR HIGHER SAVINGS, LESS RISK

 For any Microsoft investment, optimization requires deep licensing expertise, and the ability to explain licensing options – and their cost and usage consequences – to business stakeholders in terms they can understand.
 This decision support dialogue is an area that most enterprises struggle with.
 That struggle is heightened for O365 purchases and renewals – an area where most companies have had fewer at-bats at the negotiation table, and subscription options and product roadmaps are quickly evolving.